RayoNicks/the-modern-cpp-challenge/README.md

 # The Modern C++ Challenge Become an expert programmer by solving real-world problems

-Learning CMake, modern C++, error handling and exception safety.
+Learning CMake, Doxygen, Google Test and GitHub Actions.

 Also collecting interview quesitons.